azagniotov/stubby4j/README.md

 ## Change Log
 ### 2.0.12
 * Removed flag `--watch_sleep_time`.
 The `--watch` flag can now accept an optional arg value which is the watch scan time in milliseconds.
 If milliseconds is not provided, the watch scans every 100ms.
-* Added additional API to start Jetty via stubbyClient by specifying an address to bind
+* Added additional API to start Jetty via StubbyClient by specifying an address to bind

 ### 2.0.11
 * `--watch` flag sleep time is now configurable via `--watch_sleep_time` and defaults to `100ms` if `--watch_sleep_time` is not provided